 EMG Guitar Pickups

-EMG guitar pickups deliver what players are looking for: tone, responsiveness, and dependability.
-Whether you need acoustic or electric pickups, bass or guitar, EMG has the right gear for you.
-Since 1976, they have produced tried and true pickups that can help you bring out the right sound in your guitar regardless of the type or manufacturer.What exactly are guitar pickups?
+EMG pickups are designed to deliver tone, responsiveness, and dependability when used with acoustic or electric guitars.
+Since 1976, EMG has produced passive and active pickups that can help you bring out the right sound on your electric or acoustic guitar regardless of the type or manufacturer.What exactly are guitar pickups?

-This style of EMG pickup is the classic design, incorporating numerous wire coils around a central magnet.
-These do not require an external power source the way their active counterparts do.
-These typically pick up more background noise, but they also have a larger dynamic range.
-EMG humbuckers are passive, yet they are famously quiet as well.
-Their responsive output means they are used by many players in a variety of genres.
+The classic design of passive pickups from EMG incorporate numerous wire coils around a central magnet.
+They do not require an external power source the way their active counterparts do.
+These types of pickups typically pick up more background noise, but they also have a larger dynamic range.
+EMG humbuckers are passive, yet they are quiet as well and feature responsive outlet.
 The alnico and ceramic magnets combined with overwound coils produce extremely warm and powerful tones.What are active pickups?

-The active type use fewer coils than the classic type and require an additional 9-volt power supply to operate.
+Active pickups use fewer coils than the classic type and require an additional 9-volt power supply to operate.
 With fewer coils, these are a quieter design, but they also have a smaller dynamic range.
-The EMG 81 is a trailblazing active humbucker whose sound has become synonymous with the EMG brand.
-The output is warm and clear, and this one responds to the smallest variations in playing style from the guitarist.
-The high-quality ceramic magnets that are used, combined with close aperture coils, make for an extremely versatile component.
+The EMG 81 is a type of active humbucker.
+Its output is warm and clear, and it responds to small variations in playing style from the guitarist.
+The type of ceramic magnets that are used, combined with close aperture coils, make for an extremely versatile component.
 These respond very well to additional EQing of the signal as well.Which pickup is right for specific genres?